Bytesandbirdies/EdgeAI_WildFire_Detection/README.md

 # EdgeAI_WildFire_Detection
 This Python code integrates YOLOv8n for object detection, IoT sensor fusion (temperature, gas sensors), and temporal smoothing on Jetson Nano.
 It processes real-time video, confirms detections using sensor thresholds, and applies a buffer to reduce false positives.
+The code also generates real-time alerts using MQTT for IoT notifications and Twilio for SMS alerts whenever a wildfire is confirmed